Coordinated Public Transit - Human Services Transportation Plan

 Program Management Plan

-The Program Management Plan (PMP) guides the management of the JARC, New Freedom, and TransNet Senior Mini-Grant programs.
-The PMP is designed to ensure that all applicable SANDAG policies and federal, state, and local statutes and regulations are fulfilled.
-It can be used to provide program guidance to potential and successful applicants.
+The Program Management Plan (PMP) guides the management of the JARC, New Freedom, Section 5310, and TransNet Senior Mini-Grant programs.
+The PMP is designed to provide program guidance to potential and successful applicants; provide public information on SANDAG’s administration of the grant programs; and ensure that all applicable SANDAG policies and federal, state, and local statutes and regulations are fulfilled.

 SANDAG performs regular site visits to monitor recipients.
 The monitoring checklist is a tool used at site visits and helps determine a performance-based adjustment to the scoring of a new proposal submitted by an existing grantee.